-Mergers and acquisitions (M&A) allow many companies to expand into new territories smoothly; occupying the space of a previously established business can provide a head start, particularly when it comes to cultivating a client base.
-It goes without saying, however, that it is an immensely complicated process, even if both companies are based in the same country.
+Mergers and acquisitions (M&A) can be immensely complicated, even if both companies are based in the same country.
 Imagine the complexities of such deals where each corporation is operating in a different country, culture, language, and legal system.

-With such high stakes, you cannot afford for any misunderstandings to take place thanks to shoddy translation, so hiring a professional translation service specialized in legal translation is highly recommended.
+With such high stakes, you cannot afford for any misunderstandings due to shoddy translation, so it’s imperative that you find a professional translation service that offers specialized legal translation services.

 Significant languages in business

 Depending on your business, and expansion plans, you will need a translator specialized in different languages, however, as English is still the lingua franca in most business spheres, it’s quite likely that at some point you will need an English translator.
 Other significant languages in business include Mandarin Chinese, German, Arabic, Russian, French, and Spanish.

 It’s worth noting that many of these languages are spoken in various countries, leading to linguistic, cultural, and legal differences.
 Let’s take Spanish as an example.
 Panama, Costa Rica, Dominican Republic, Spain, and Peru all rank in the top 30 of the best countries to take businesses to, based on bureaucracy, manufacturing costs, corruption, favorable tax environments, and transparent government practices.

 And let’s not forget the US itself, which has been cited as the second-largest Spanish speaking country in the world.
 Merging with or acquiring businesses based in Spanish-speaking countries and territories could be a reality for your business and it is important to contract Spanish to English legal translators who specialize in both M&A and in the Spanish specific to the country you are working with.

 But why is it so important to hire a specialized translator?
 Let’s take a look…